aleaj/covid-p-models/README.md

 Commit often and keep your commits small and localised.
 This will reduce the risk of merge conflicts and will allow you to have a finer-grained history.
-Push often so that your teammates can see what your progress is.

 ### Git workflow

 #### Checking out

-Start by checking out this repository using a command similar to this
+Start by checking out your personal repository using a command similar to this one:
-one:

 ```
-git checkout git@github.com:scolobb/covid-p-models.git
+git checkout git@github.com:[your-username]/covid-p-models.git
 ```

 You will have to